Sidrah-Madiha/30-Days-of-Udacity-for-Deep-Learning-Nanodegree/README.md

 Completed Lesson 1 of Part "Deploying a Model"

 **Day 11/30 (22nd.
 Dec, 2019)**
 Started Lesson 2, stuck at this error https://www.screencast.com/t/irnhV0Es, created a ticket for @Udacity support team.
-I will try to run on CPU and leave GPU for a while if the problem is not resolved till tomorrow.I encourage @THIYAGARAJANR  @Ahmad SiarM @Paul BruceS @Imroze @MuhammadN #FinalDaysof2019 #30DaysofUdacity
+I will try to run on CPU and leave GPU for a while if the problem is not resolved till tomorrow.
+Watched this amazing interview of Sebastian Thrun https://youtu.be/ZPPAOakITeQ, I encourage @THIYAGARAJANR  @Ahmad SiarM @Paul BruceS @Imroze @MuhammadN #FinalDaysof2019 #30DaysofUdacity